open-o11y/adot-helm-eks-ec2/README.md

 <!-- Keep full URL links to repo files because this README syncs from main to gh-pages.  -->
 [Apache 2.0 License](https://github.com/prometheus-community/helm-charts/blob/main/LICENSE).

+## Support Plan

+Our team plans to fully support the code we plan to release in this repo.